khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 Keep in mind that with an AIO and any cooler that relies on USB will generally have their fan curves, pump speed and RGB lighting reset when booting macOS.
 Some users in the comunity may have developed a driver/applcation for controlling your model of AIO but do your research to know if yours is affect/has a solution.
 Solutin for this is to control the fans and pump speed with the motherboard instead

+**Coolers to avoid**
+* No specific models or manufactures but do your research

 # Networking

 This section is specifcally for dedicated NICs, generally

 # Wireless

-For wireless, keep in mind that macOS has a very limited selection for native Wifi and Bluetooth cards.
-The [r/Hackintosh FAQ](https://www.reddit.com/r/hackintosh/wiki/faq#wiki_wifi_compatibility) has a great list on supported models
+For wireless, keep in mind that macOS has a very limited selection for native Wifi and Bluetooth cards but Midi has a great list on supported models that you can find in the [r/Hackintosh FAQ](https://www.reddit.com/r/hackintosh/wiki/faq#wiki_wifi_compatibility).
+But for those who are either motherboard shopping or just looking for dedicated wireless will need to keep in mind that the following wireless cards are not supported:

+**Wireless cards to avoid**

+* Any Intel based wireless
+* Any killer based wireless

 # Power Supply